boostorg/leaf/doc/whitepaper.md

 );
 ```

 In LEAF, error objects are allocated using automatic duration, stored in a `std::tuple` in the scope of `leaf::handle_all` (or `leaf::try_catch`).
-The type arguments of the `std::tuple` template are automatically deduced from the types of the arguments of the error-handling lambdas.
+The type arguments of the `std::tuple` template are automatically deduced from the types of the arguments of the error handling lambdas.
 If the try-block attempts to communicate error objects of any other type, these objects are discarded, since no error handler can make any use of them.

 The `leaf::result<T>` template can be used as a return value for functions that may fail to produce a `T`.
-It carries the [*failure flag*](#1-the-semantics-of-a-failure) and, in case it is set, an integer serial number of the failure, while actual error objects are immediately moved into the matching storage reserved in the scope of an error-handling function (e.g. `handle_all`) found in the call stack.
+It carries the [*failure flag*](#1-the-semantics-of-a-failure) and, in case it is set, an integer serial number of the failure, while actual error objects are immediately moved into the matching storage reserved in the scope of an error handling function (e.g. `handle_all`) found in the call stack.

 ## 7. Exception-safety vs. failure-safety

 Many programmers dread C++ exception-safety<sup>[7](#reference)</sup>: the ability of C++ programs to respond correctly to a function call that results in throwing an exception.
-This fear is well founded, though it shouldn't be limited to throwing exceptions, but to all error-handling, regardless of the underlying mechanism.
+This fear is well founded, though it shouldn't be limited to throwing exceptions, but to all error handling, regardless of the underlying mechanism.

 In "Exception Safety: Concepts and Techniques"<sup>[8](#reference)</sup> Bjarne Stroustrup explains:

 > An operation on an object is said to be exception safe if that operation leaves the object in a valid state when the operation is terminated by throwing an exception.
-This valid state could be an error state requiring cleanup, but it must be well defined so that reasonable error-handling code can be written for the object.
+This valid state could be an error state requiring cleanup, but it must be well defined so that reasonable error handling code can be written for the object.

 Consider the following edits:

 > An operation on an object is said to be ~~exception-safe~~ failure-safe if that operation leaves the object in a valid state when the operation ~~is terminated by throwing an exception~~ fails.
-This valid state could be an error state requiring cleanup, but it must be well defined so that reasonable error-handling code can be written for the object.
+This valid state could be an error state requiring cleanup, but it must be well defined so that reasonable error handling code can be written for the object.

 Without limiting the discussion to exception throwing, the second definition remains entirely correct.
 With this in mind, let's continue with Stroustrup's explanation of safety-guarantees of operations on standard library components after ~~an exception is thrown~~ a failure has occurred: